 Of course, nowadays, parents are getting more creative with names and don’t necessarily use kanji like the above that are gender-specific.
-Names that also used to be more gender specific are also being used for both boys and girls, such as Jun.
+Names that also used to be more gender specific are also being used for both boys and girls, such as Jun and Aoi.

 First names, on the other hand, differ from generation to generation.
 People can often tell which generation someone is from just from the first name or what characters are included in the name.
 For example, the name Rin has become more popular recently both for boys and girls, but it’s not a name you’d likely find in older generations even though it might be used as a nickname from a longer name.

 This is the ranking of most popular names in 2021 according to a 2021 survey conducted by Tamahiyo, a media service by Benesse Corporation supporting new parents and their newborns.

 The top 10 names chosen by parents for their baby boys are:

 |lotus, pure, beautiful|